-The NSF HSI STEM Resource Hub hosts grantsmanship webinars to support grant writing efforts for those planning on writing their first grant or engaged in writing a grant for submission.
-The Fall 2022 Grant Writer Webinar Series features speakers and panelists from the National Science Foundation for sharing important information for writing a competitive NSF grant.
+The NSF HSI STEM Resource Hub fall 2022 and spring 2023 webinar series focuses on celebrating and learning from successful NSF HSI awardees.
+We host panels of successful PIs on specific topics that will engage our audience and support grant writing efforts for those planning a grant submission.
+This webinar series focuses on a broad array of topics that promote student success, wellness and diversity and inclusion.
 Dr. Martha Desmond and Dr. Delia Valles are the hosts for this series.
-The HSI STEM Hub recommends participation in these webinars if you are currently writing a proposal or are interested in grant writing.
+The HSI STEM Hub recommends participation in these webinars to learn from successful awardees, particularly if you are currently writing a proposal or are interested in grant writing.

 Student engagement and professional development through research and internship opportunities